protontypes/open-sustainable-technology/README.md

 - [WoBike](https://github.com/ubahnverleih/WoBike) - Public transport and multimodal routing apps could benefit from showing nearby bikes from bikesharing services.
 So here's a list showing the APIs of a few of these platforms.
 - [multicycles](https://github.com/PierrickP/multicycles) - Aggregates on one map, more than 100 share vehicles like bikes, scooters, mopeds and cars.
 - [pybikes](https://github.com/eskerda/pybikes) - Provides a set of tools to scrape bike sharing data from different websites and APIs, thus providing a coherent and generalized set of classes and methods to access this sort of information.
-- [ChargyDesktopApp](https://github.com/OpenChargingCloud/ChargyDesktopApp) - Chargy is a transparency software for secure and transparent e-mobility charging processes, as defined by the German "Eichrecht".
+- [ChargyDesktopApp](https://github.com/OpenChargingCloud/ChargyDesktopApp) - Chargy is a transparency software for secure and transparent e-mobility charging processes, as defined by the German 'Eichrecht'.
 - [WWCP_OCPP](https://github.com/OpenChargingCloud/WWCP_OCPP) - Connectivity between the World Wide Charging Protocol (WWCP) and the Open Charge Point Protocol (OCPP v1.6/v2.0).
 - [WWCP_Core](https://github.com/OpenChargingCloud/WWCP_Core) - The World Wide Charging Protocol Suite is a collection of protocols in order to connect market actors in the field of e-mobility solutions via scalable and secure Internet protocols.
-- [openv2g](https://openv2g.sourceforge.net/) - The objective to start this project is primarily to support the ISO and IEC standardization process to specify the so called "Vehicle 2 Grid Communication Interface" (V2G CI) which became the ISO IEC 15118 specification by now.
+- [openv2g](https://openv2g.sourceforge.net/) - The objective to start this project is primarily to support the ISO and IEC standardization process to specify the so called 'Vehicle 2 Grid Communication Interface' (V2G CI) which became the ISO IEC 15118 specification by now.
 - [RAMP-mobility](https://github.com/RAMP-project/RAMP-mobility) - A novel application of the RAMP main engine for generating bottom-up stochastic electric vehicles load profiles.
 - [PCT](https://github.com/ITSLeeds/pct/) - The goal is to increase the accessibility and reproducibility of the data produced by the Propensity to Cycle Tool (PCT).
 - [goat](https://github.com/goat-community/goat) - A tool capable of modeling walking and cycling accessibility.